siavashk/pycpd/README.md

 ## Introduction

 This is a pure numpy implmenetation of the coherent point drift ([CPD](https://arxiv.org/abs/0905.2635)) algorithm by Myronenko and Song.
 It provides three registration methods for point clouds: 1) Scale and rigid registration; 2) Affine registration; and 3) Gaussian regularized non-rigid registration.

-I have only tested the method for 2D point clouds, but it should work for 3D and higher dimensions as well.
+I have only tested the methods for 2D point clouds, but they should work for 3D and higher dimensions as well.

 ## Installation

 This repository only needs the packages listed in requirments.txt.
 I believe you can install them by calling:

 `pip install -r requirements.txt`

 ## Usage